ZsgsDesign/NOJ/README.md

 <img style="width: 10rem;" src="https://resources.jetbrains.com/storage/products/company/brand/logos/jb_beam.png" alt="JetBrains Logo (Main) logo.">

-## v0.17.0 Characinae
+## v1.0.0 Alwalkeria

+Breaking changes have been introduced to this release and please make proper backup for your site if you want to upgrade from your local `0.17.x` NOJ distributions.

+In NOJ `v1.0.0` Alwalkeria, we introduced a full user interface overhawl that strictly follows Google Material Design guildlines and separate our backend and frontend completely.

+*Some features supported by `v0.17.x` and before may not be supported in this new version.*

-For more information, please visit [v0.17.0 Characinae Release Log](https://github.com/ZsgsDesign/NOJ/releases/tag/0.17.0) page.
+For more information, please visit [v1.0.0 Alwalkeria Release Log](https://github.com/ZsgsDesign/NOJ/releases/tag/1.0.0) page.

 ### Installation